 The Wedding Invitation

-While you may be thinking, of course this is required, the truth is that many brides are phasing physical wedding invitations out and opting for email invitations.
+While you may be thinking, of course this is required, the truth is that many brides are phasing physical wedding invitations out and opting for sending email invitations using some mass emails tools.
 Digital RSVP databases make keeping track of family and friends who are coming to the wedding super easy, and it’s more convenient for the bride.
 However, those who are sticklers for etiquette should know that it’s still considered bad form not to send a paper invitation through the mail.

 RSVP cards are typically sent with the wedding invitation, and allow guests to let the bride and groom know right away whether they will be able to attend or not.
 While many brides are still sending RSVP cards, some are placing links to their wedding website or another online database where guests can digitally RSVP.
 This really comes down to a matter of personal preference and whether you want to send cards that guests need to return.